hsinyuan-huang/predicting-quantum-properties/README.md

 > ./data_acquisition_shadow -d [measurements per observable] [observable file]
 ```
 If you already know a list of local observables you want to measure, this option creates a derandomized version of the randomized measurement.
+We consider local observables as observables that act on few qubits but do not have to be geometrically local.
+Furthermore, since every local observables could be decomposed to tensor product of Pauli matrices, we only focus on tensor product of Pauli matrices.
 The generated measurement scheme would allow you to measure all the local observables given in `[observable file]` for at least `[measurements per observable]` times.
 **An important note** is that: if we increase `[measurements per observable]`, the ratio `number of measurement repetitions` / `[measurements per observable]` would not be constant, but would actually **decrease**.
 This is because the derandomization procedure would find a more efficient approach to measure the observables.